DexterPOSH/PSRemotely/README.md

 Well this is a term coined by us for some of the infrastucture validation being done for Engineered solutions.
 So taking liberty to use this here.

-Suppose, you already have below existing Pester test for some nodes in our environment:
+Suppose, you already have below Pester test for some nodes in our environment:

 ```powershell
 Describe 'Bits Service test' {